Luberski/Virtual_Python_School/README.md

 If migrate doesn't work:
 1.
 You should remove old migration folder and create one.
-Also you have to delete 'alembic_version' tabele from mysql.
+Also you have to delete 'alembic_version' table from mysql.

 2. Just delete record from 'alembic_version'
 delete from alembic_version where verion_num='e39d16e62810'